Zaehiel/next-avatars/README.md

 # MongoDB

-Create MongoDB account and add a `.env`, to the root folder, file which contains databse setup credentials.
+Create MongoDB account and add a `.env` file to the root folder.
+This will contain database setup credentials:

 ```bash
 MONGODB_URI=